When the students of Lincoln County High, in Hamlin, West Virginia, roll out of bed for school, nearly half are also getting ready to head to work.

 Parton is the deputy director at the Center on Education and Skills at New America, a Washington, D.C. think tank.
-He sees more rural educators rethinking workforce development and fine-tuning secondary education to connect with nearby opportunities.
-They are collaborating with local organizations and businesses and placing students in real-life, native work settings.
+He sees more rural educators fine-tuning secondary education to connect with nearby opportunities.
+They are collaborating with local organizations and placing students in real-life, native work settings.
 This approach follows recent conclusions on what education should look like in the 21st century.

 “In an economy where the skill needs are constantly changing, where employers are employing technology in more interactive ways, we need to be thinking more broadly about what counts as learning,” Parton said.

-What counts goes beyond the traditional classroom – still common in rural schools – featuring a textbook and lecture format.
+It goes beyond the traditional classroom, featuring a textbook and lecture format.
 Parton said communities like Hamlin have the right idea, with schools and local businesses collaborating.

 “It’s an education problem, but it’s not just on education to fix it,” he said.
 “Employers have to be part of the solution too.”

 The approach gets students outside the classroom and connected to employers.
 Students learn the skills to excel in existing jobs.
-Employers show young people they don’t necessarily have to leave town to find a good job, or students can identify opportunities to start businesses that fill service gaps in the community.
+Employers show young people they don’t necessarily have to leave town to find a good job.
+Students can also identify opportunities to start businesses that fill service gaps in the community.

 Before West Virginia started Simulated Workplace, the disconnect between employers and education was widening.
 Business leaders “were actually shouting across the table at education,” according to West Virginia Assistant Superintendent of Schools Kathy D’Antoni.
 They were saying, “‘You know what?
 Just send us people that are drug free, will show up on time, can give me a full day’s work, and we’ll train them.
 You don’t even have to worry about it.’”